-- (9) An employer may only operate a Work Premises that is a poultry processing facility in the Relevant Area by reducing: - (a) the daily peak workforce capacity and the daily total workforce capacity by 10 percent; or - (b) the weekly peak workforce capacity and weekly total workforce capacity by 10 per cent or to 25 workers, whichever is higher, if animal welfare issues exist that need to be managed and the employer has notified the Chief Veterinary Officer. - (10) The Chief Veterinary Officer may grant an exemption in writing to the requirements of subclause (9).
+- (9) An employer may only operate a Work Premises that is a poultry processing facility in the Relevant Area by reducing: - (a) each of the daily peak workforce capacity and the daily total workforce capacity by 10 percent; or - (b) each of the weekly peak workforce capacity and weekly total workforce capacity by 10 percent or to 25 workers, whichever is higher, if animal welfare issues exist that need to be managed and the employer has notified the Chief Veterinary Officer. - (10) The Chief Veterinary Officer may grant an exemption in writing to the requirements of subclause (9).

-Note: the exemption may only be granted where there are unavoidable animal welfare impacts that arise from workforce reductions.
+Note: an exemption may only be granted where there are unavoidable animal welfare impacts that arise from workforce reductions.